-- Upon notification from ISBE will begin completing a needs assessment/equity audit. - At the conclusion of the needs assessment/equity audit, the school shall submit the data gleaned from the needs assessment/equity audit along with the identification of vendors who could support the school with its identified needs or equity gaps to ISBE. - ISBE will ensure that the identified vendor143 has the capacity to assist the school.144 - The school and vendor will develop a work plan that includes targets and dates and submit to ISBE for approval.
+- 1. Upon notification from ISBE will begin completing a needs assessment/equity audit. - 2.
+At the conclusion of the needs assessment/equity audit, the school shall submit the data gleaned from the needs assessment/equity audit along with the identification of vendors who could support the school with its identified needs or equity gaps to ISBE. - 3.
+ISBE will ensure that the identified vendor149 has the capacity to assist the school.150